Introduction to Facebook Marketing

 Don’t ever hesitate to provide them to external links to other websites.
 However be sure that will provide them with the answer they need.
 Don’t be afraid that by giving them links to other sites they’ll forget about your Facebook page.
 They’ll remember you as a trustworthy source and will likely stick with you

 Before you start paying for ads on Facebook, build a solid fan base first.
 It usually works best to wait to invest money into your Facebook marketing.
-Have a goal of having a couple hundred until you have at least a few hundred consistent fans.
-Then at that point you can consider spending some money on Facebook ads.
-After you get to that point, the percentage of followers who actually buy into what you’re selling or promoting will climb exponentially.
+Your fan base is what you’re going to Have a goal of having a couple hundred until you have at least a few hundred consistent fans.
+Then at that point

 You might be really excited about having a Facebook fan page.
 This is not meant to throw water on your fire of excitement, but some businesses don’t really need a fan page for Facebook marketing.
 If you’re only dealing with potential customers on an occasional basis, a Facebook fan page would normally be a risky endeavor.
 In cases like this, investing in Facebook ads is better.
 Customers or clients who don’t need to buy from you on a frequent basis won’t have a need to keep up with your fan page posts.